Breaking the Hourglass Phenomenon of Residual Quantization: Enhancing the Upper Bound of Generative Retrieval: Methods and Experiments

 \subsection{Valid Ratio}

 During the autoregressive decoding process, as the model decodes the next token of the target SID, it may predict invalid SIDs, SIDs that are not in the SID's vocabulary, or do not correspond to any item in the full dataset.
 Therefore, we have calculated the proportion of invalid SIDs on the LLaMA2-0.8B model with RQ3x12.
 As shown in Figure \ref{fig:InvalidRatio}, we can see the base model, the invalid ratio of the proposed method is lower than the base model, indicating that the higher-quality generation items with a lower ratio of hallucination.
 Furthermore, when the number of recalls is less than 10, the invalid ratio is below 5\%.
 Thus, the effectiveness of generation is to meet practical needs.
 In other situations, where a higher number of recalls is required (k=50), the invalid ratio is higher.
+Across various sizes of base models and different RQ parameter settings, the results tend to converge on the same conclusion.
 Therefore, it is necessary to employ the retrieval augmented generation (RAG) \cite{lewis2020retrieval,ding2024retrieve} for processing during the inference process, such as prefix-tree \cite{beurer2024guiding}, and FM\_Index \cite{herruzo2021enabling}.